-Mary Evans is in her first year as the head coach of the Valparaiso University women’s basketball program in 2018-2019.
+Mary Evans completed her first year as the head coach of the Valparaiso University women’s basketball program in 2018-2019.

-Evans, who spent the last five seasons as an assistant coach at Ohio University, became the eighth head coach in program history on April 13, 2018.
-She brought 15 years of Division I experience with her to Valpo.
+Evans, who spent five seasons as an assistant coach at Ohio University before coming to Valpo, became the eighth head coach in program history on April 13, 2018.
+She brought 15 years of Division I experience with her to Northwest Indiana.

 During her time on Ohio’s staff under head coach Bob Boldon, Evans helped the Bobcats to three seasons of 22 wins or more, three postseason appearances and three Top 75 RPI finishes.
 The 2014-15 team established a school record with 27 wins, a 21-win improvement from two years earlier and an 18-win improvement from the previous season.
 The Bobcats won the 2014-15 MAC regular season and tournament titles and reached the NCAA Tournament.